ruanrf/webscraper-folha/README.md

 # IMPORTANT NOTE:

-Script usage is not meant to bypass the subscription system.
+Script is not meant to be used in order to bypass the subscription system.

-During the development process, we had an account with a recurring payment in order to have full access to the website.
+During the development process, the group had an account with a recurring payment in order to have full access to the website.

-# Content:
+# Content (to be updated):

 - 1st cell: imports;